informaticmonad/bibfra.me-archive/model/preservation.md

 BIBFRAME Preservation is a starting point for preservation vocabularies using the http://bibfra.me model and profiles.
 It builds off of the BIBFRAME Lite vocabulary.
 It is framework conformant to BIBFRAME and where possible, link-compatible with the US Library of Congress's BIBFRAME vocabulary, http://bibframe.org/.
-Many terms are mapped from the PREMIS model.
+This draft starts with a mapping of the PREMIS model.

 BIBFRAME Preservation is expressed using the Versa data model, which also allows for full expression in RDF form.
 This particular file is in